ep1cman/unifi-protect-backup/README.md

   -v '/path/to/dir/containing/rclone.conf/on/host':'/root/.config/rclone/' \
   ghcr.io/ep1cman/unifi-protect-backup
 ```
+The container expects a `rclone.conf` file to be inside the configuration directory.
-To create a rclone config file you can do the following:
+If you do not already have a `rclone.conf` file you can create one as follows:
 ```
 $ docker run -it --rm ghcr.io/ep1cman/unifi-protect-backup /bin/sh
 /app # rclone config